 The two representatives from Company E managed to get to the meeting and had the luxury of one to one meetings with the service managers and commissioners representatives.
 Apart from demonstrating commitment Company D had the opportunity to understand key operational issues and to establish a relationship with service managers two of whom would be on the evaluation panel.

 Company E submitted a compelling bid and in their response (and subsequent interview) addressed issues raised by the operational service managers.
-Company E were successful and the initial contract term has been extended and then renewed following a re-bid.
+Company E was successful and the initial contract term has been extended and then renewed following a re-bid.
 If only psychologically, attendance on a snowy day in January and a compelling bid demonstrated the commitment of Company E.

 Bottom line – does it work financially?